Some Assembly Required (SOAR) Transition Skills Program

 Required documents: Please note that a copy of the student’s psych-ed assessment and current IEP must be provided at the point of registration in order to enroll your student into this program.
-Required documents are shared only with the Program Coordinator and Class Facilitator and will be shredded or returned at the conclusion of the final session.
+Required documents are shared only with program staff.
 Please email all documents to info@Ldahh.ca

 Program Cancellation Policy: